nzimman/Tweets-Sentiment-Analysis/README.md

 ### Sentiment Analysis
 This is done using the Vader Sentiment Analysis library (*Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains.*)

+The results are saved in the Postgres database.

 ### PostGres